Razyapoo/KGBClusteringDocumentation/user_documentation.md

 > **Note** \
 > Non-hierarchical relationships are all relationships other than [hierarchical](#hierarchical-relationships-glossary).

-<h3 id="hierarchical-class">Hierarchical class</h3>
+<h3 id="hierarchical-class-glossary">Hierarchical class</h3>

-> A hierarchical class is a visual class that defines which [hierarchical group](#hierarchical-groups) a node belongs to.
+> A hierarchical class is a visual class that defines which [hierarchical group](#hierarchical-groups-glossary) a node belongs to.
 A node can only be assigned to one hierarchical class.

 A hierarchical class, if it exists, is shown along with a label of a node on the detail panel.
 See Figure 4 below for more details.